manjit-baishya-datascience/Flipkart-Laptop-Listing---EDA/README.md

   - [Step 5: Visualization](#step-5-visualization)
 - [Conclusion](#conclusion)

-## **Business Question**

-What insights can be derived from the dataset of laptop prices from Flipkart, and how can these insights inform pricing strategies and market positioning?

 ## **Author**

 **Your Name:** Manjit Baishya
 **Start Date:** 26/11/2023
 **Project Status:** Completed
 **End Date:** 27/11/2023

-## **Scenario**

-Building upon the web scraping project, this phase involves analyzing the dataset to gain valuable insights into laptop prices from Flipkart.
-The analysis aims to provide actionable recommendations for pricing strategies and market positioning.

 ## **Statement of Work**